 Sales tax is a part of every online seller’s business.
-And in the U.S., sales tax can be particularly tricky.
-This guide will walk you through the five key aspects of sales tax every eCommerce sellers faces, and ensure you’re up to the challenge of handling them.
+And in the U.S., this can be particularly tricky.
+This guide will walk you through the five key aspects of every eCommerce sellers faces, and ensure you’re up to the challenge of handling them.

 - A location – an office, warehouse, store, or other physical place of business